NYSE eyeing media floor presence amid struggle to bring back traders

 STOCKS REBOUND FROM TWO DOWN DAYS

+Sources say the NYSE is trying to get media back onto the floor as soon as possible, and while there's no firm date, it could be on a rolling basis with some television outlets airing from the floor more immediately than others.
 A spokesman for the NYSE declined to comment on the specific opening date.
-"We want to get people back as soon as possible, but there’s no firm date," said a person at the Exchange who spoke on the condition of anonymity.
-This person added that when the official media opening begins, it could be on a rolling basis with some television outlets airing from the floor more immediately than others.

 ELON MUSK TALKS ABOUT FIRST JOB HUNT